Are Anxiety Meds Bad for You? Understanding the Risks and Benefits

 Overview of Common Anxiety Challenges

-Anxiety can manifest through persistent worry, restlessness, or tension about future events.
-These traits can emerge in several forms, including generalized anxiety or social anxiety.
-They sometimes overlap with other mental health conditions.
-Unchecked, anxiety can significantly affect daily routines, relationships, and overall quality of life.
+Anxiety can show up as persistent worry, restlessness, or tension about future events.
+It takes several forms, including generalized anxiety and social anxiety.
+It sometimes overlaps with other mental health conditions.

 Purpose of Anxiety Medications